 In 2016, the OCME began collecting information on the suspected origin of fentanyl (pharmaceutical production, illicit production, or unknown) on all fatal overdoses involving fentanyl.
 The determination is made by reviewing the examination report, toxicology report, police report, and several other sources of information collected during the death investigation process.
 This classification is more subjective than objective, but still provides detailed insight to the current proportion of illicitly produced fentanyl in Virginia that is contributing to fatal overdoses.
-In 2021, it was estimated that over 98% of fatal fentanyl overdoses were due to the illicitly produced versions of the drug.
+In 2022, it was estimated that nearly 99% of fatal fentanyl overdoses were due to the illicitly produced versions of the drug.

-Total Number of Fatal Fentanyl Overdoses by Fentanyl Origin and Month of of Death, 2016-2022 investigations and toxicology results have demonstrated that several recent fentanyl seizures have not been pharmaceutically produced, but illicitly produced.
+Total Number of Fatal Fentanyl Overdoses by Fentanyl Origin and Month of of Death, 2016-2022

+1 Historically, fentanyl has been categorized as a prescription opioid because it is mass produced by pharmaceutical companies.
+However, recent law enforcement investigations and toxicology results have demonstrated that several recent fentanyl seizures have not been pharmaceutically produced, but illicitly produced.
 This illicit form of fentanyl is produced by international drug traffickers who import the drug into the United States and often, mix it into heroin being sold.
 This illicitly produced fentanyl has been the biggest contributor to the significant increase in the number of fatal opioid overdoses in Virginia.